The Landscape of the California Coast

 info@sjphoto.com

 This workshop is financially dependent on adequate class registration.
 Where minimum enrollment requirements are not met, the class will be canceled, and a full refund given.
 You will be notified at least one week in advance if a workshop is not going to take place.
-Student initiated cancellations received prior to one month before the workshop will receive a full refund, a 50% refund will be given for notice received 2 weeks immediately prior to the workshop (a full refund less a $50 overhead fee will be given if another student is able to fill the spot from a waiting list).
+Student initiated cancellations received prior to one month before the workshop will receive a full refund, a 50% refund will be given for notice received at least 2 weeks immediately prior to the workshop (a full refund less a $50 overhead fee will be given if another student is able to fill the spot from a waiting list).
+No refund will be given if cancelled less than 2 weeks prior to the workshop.

 Home | Fine Art Prints | Products | Workshops | Announcements | Online Gallery